Discover

 Not assembled — architected.
 Every component from consensus to staking was designed to serve decentralization first.

-Taraxa was a pioneering blockDAG Layer-1 - one of the first networks to prove that parallel block processing could work at scale.
-It was technically ahead of its time, with real EVM compatibility and a working mainnet.
+Taraxa was a pioneering blockDAG Layer-1 — one of the first networks to prove that parallel block processing could work at scale.
+Technically advanced for its era, it shipped real EVM compatibility and a working mainnet.

 The original Taraxa team stepped away.
 Development slowed, then stopped.
 For most projects, this is where the story ends — abandoned code, a dead Discord, and forgotten tokens.